 Hello, lovelies! 🌵 I’ve been feeling a bit overwhelmed by school lately.
 I have so much homework and a group project, I’m so happy this is my last summer taking classes, 6 week semesters are brutal!

-But, on the happy note I started re-reading my most beloved series of all time The Bridgerton series by Julia Quinn.
-I first read this series when I was about twelve years old if I’m not mistaken and until today, being a twenty-something years old I have never loved a series more than this one.
-I know these books by heart, I love these books and I’ve never laugh, cry and fangirl with any other book as I do with this series.
+But, on a happy note, I started re-reading my most beloved series of all time The Bridgerton series by Julia Quinn.
+I first read this series when I was about twelve years old if I’m not mistaken and until today, being twenty-something years old I have never loved a series more than this one.
+I know these books by heart, I love these books and I’ve never laughed, cry and fangirl with any other book as I do with this series.

 Can there be any greater challenge to London’s Ambitious Mamas than an unmarried duke?Synopsis from Goodreads

 —Lady Whistledown’s Society Papers, April 1813

 By all accounts, Simon Basset is on the verge of proposing to his best friend’s sister, the lovely—and almost-on-the-shelf—Daphne Bridgerton.
 But the two of them know the truth—it’s all an elaborate plan to keep Simon free from marriage-minded society mothers.
 And as for Daphne, surely she will attract some worthy suitors now that it seems a duke has declared her desirable.